LOA-Labs/loa-node-toolkit/README.md

 [Installation](#installation)

-* Nodejs toolset to monitor validator uptime and diskspace, automate rewards and restaking, monitor and vote on governance proposals.
+* Nodejs toolset to monitor validator uptime and diskspace, automate rewards and restaking, monitor and vote on governance proposals, websocket watch wallet or validator for transactions.

 * Takes a lightweight approach to node monitoring and automation.
 Nodejs instance(s) can run on its own node, or on validator node.